 by Lea PERNELLE

-The euro on Tuesday fell to parity with the dollar for the first time in nearly 20 years.
+The euro fell below $1.02 this week to its lowest level in 20 years.
 Here are the concrete consequences of the decline in the value of the single European currency.

 – On inflation, purchasing power –